 Lasting Powers of Attorney Explained

-Lasting Powers of Attorney (LPAs) are legal documents that allow individuals to appoint someone to make decisions on their behalf if they lose mental capacity.
-There are two types of LPAs: one for property and financial affairs, and another for health and welfare.
+Lasting Powers of Attorney (LPAs) are legal documents that allow you to appoint one or more people (called “attorneys”) to make decisions on your behalf if you lose mental capacity.
+There are two types of LPA:

 Key Considerations:

-- Registering the LPA with the Office of the Public Guardian
+- Register the LPA with the Office of the Public Guardian — an unregistered LPA cannot be used

-By understanding and utilizing these legal tools, homeowners can take proactive steps to protect their assets, ensuring that their financial security is maintained even in later life.
+By understanding and utilising these legal tools, homeowners can take proactive steps to protect their assets, ensuring that their financial security is maintained even in later life.

 The Impact of Care Needs on Property Protection